UFO 50 - Every Game Played and Graded

 UFO 50's Fists of Hell (top) replaces River City Ransom's (second) bullies and thugs with zombies and freaks.
 It's not a bad idea, but it lacks the polish to truly trump the original classic.

 Barbuta - Slow and stodgy seems to be the primary theme of this painfully sluggish dungeon crawler.
 Players helm a squat knight armed with only a sword and seven measly lives.
-And death does come easily, with a single brush from bat wing to jumping mushroom sending the puny hero to his almost inevitable death.
+And death does come easily, with the brush of a bat wing or jumping mushroom sending the puny hero to his almost inevitable death.
 In short, the game takes patience and plenty of practice to master, plus a good memory in navigating a dungeon filled repeatedly with traps and (literal) dead ends.
 In 1983, this might have been considered "good," but most modern players, fair or not, will see this as a mediocre Metroidvania at best.

 Ninpek – An auto-scrolling platformer featuring a hop-happy ninja beset by a land of Yokai, Tsukumogami, and…bipedal pigs.
 It’s actually pretty fun, resembling Capcom’s SonSon and SNK’s Psycho Soldier in terms of gameplay; it’s also much shorter than its apparent inspirations, having to rely on a “second quest” of sorts to feel more like a complete game.
 In this sense, Ninpek barely overcomes the trappings of “minigame,” offering just enough length and variety to justify its inclusion within the greater fifty.
 But, for while it lasts, players are in for some harried, double-jumping fun as they fling shurikens and weave their ninja through the ever-approaching and encroaching valley of dangers.
 Just beware, platforms will continue to “slide” underneath the little ninja as the screen scrolls to the left.
 It’s a counterintuitive quirk that players will have to quickly learn lest they prefer death.